 So, you sold something on eBay?
 Or you’re posting a present?
 Bloody good on you.

 You’ll take your thing to a post office, where a bored employee will weigh it, hit a button, print out a dreary docket, stick it on your thing, and off it goes.
+Or maybe you won’t even do that: you’ll print off some bar code at home, stick it on your thing all by yourself, and send it off.
 Efficient, effective, and YOU’RE THE REASON THE BAD GUYS ARE WINNING!
-Doubly so if you’re printing out your docket straight from eBay and not even entering a post office.

 Who is winning?
 The forces of BORING!

-You’re WRONG.
-But that’s OK, you didn’t know you had options.
+But it doesn’t have to be that way!
+Maybe you didn’t even know you had options.
 I’m here to help.
 Let’s fight the boring and be awesome together.

-When you get to the post office counter, insist on postage stamps.
-Shut up, you heard me.
+First, don’t pre-print labels.
+Go to a post office.
+And when you get there, insist on postage stamps.
+You heard me.
 This is fun.
 First, enjoy the look of disbelief on your clerk’s face.
 Some will then moan, but they have no right to refuse you.
 Some are even grateful for the change in routine and might offer you options.
 See?
 You’ve brightened someone’s day already!

 There’s more.
-With half a brain and the internet, you should be able to work out how much postage you’ll need to pay.
+With half a brain and the internet, you should be able to work out in advance how much postage you’ll need to pay.
 (Or you can ask at the counter if you love queuing up twice.)
 Now we need to locate the weapons that will give you an impressive package.
 They may not be behind the counter.
-If you’re in Australia, for example, they’ll be hidden on a nearby shelf marked ‘Stamp Collecting.’
+If you’re in Australia, for example, they may be hidden on a nearby shelf marked ‘Stamp Collecting.’

 There are whole sets of stamps that can come in strips or blocks, like the Collections Australia block seen here, featuring items from Australian museums ($2.80).